Michelle Aronson | FARMER & CHEF

 Determined to learn my way around the kitchen, I attended culinary school at the Ballymaloe Cooking School located in County Cork, Ireland.
 The school is located on a 100-acre organic farm, where almost all of the dairy, meat, vegetables, and herbs came straight from the fields into the teaching kitchens.
 Inspired by the incredible teachers, fresh ingredients, and straightforward culinary ethos at Ballymaloe - I returned home with a dream of sharing my love for growing, cooking, and eating with my community.

 After moving to Santa Barbara in 2013, I worked as the sales manager for a local produce distributor, Harvest Santa Barbara, where I quickly formed lasting relationships with the community's incredible local farmers and chefs.
-I also worked as a chef at Flagstone Pantry, a from-scratch kitchen that features fresh, seasonal meals that are both healthy and wholesome.
-I also worked as an Elementary Garden Educator for the local non-profit, Explore Ecology.
-These days, when I'm not teaching Farmbelly cooking classes, I am the Garden Manager & Sustainability Coordinator for Dining Services at Westmont College.
+I worked as a chef at Flagstone Pantry, a from-scratch kitchen that features fresh, seasonal meals that are both healthy and wholesome.
+I also worked as an Elementary Garden Educator for Explore Ecology, and also served as the Garden Manager & Sustainability Coordinator for Dining Services at Westmont College.

 I look forward to sharing my love of all things food + farming with the Santa Barbara community - let's get cooking!